Joulia Strauss stands for adisciplinary art and for the unity of technology, science, activism and art in Berlin and Athens.

 She creates sculptural systems as political models based on ancient structures of knowledge but anarchically further develops those with the simulation technologies.

-In collaboration with Peter Weibel and Friedrich Kittler †, Joulia Strauss currently works on a book “Gods and Writing around the Mediterranean“, Wilhelm Fink Publishing.
-Together with Daniel Mützel she has recently edited a special issue “Global Activism“ of the magazine Krytyka Polityczna.
+In collaboration with Peter Weibel and Friedrich Kittler, Joulia Strauss has recently published a book “Gods and Writing around the Mediterranean“, Wilhelm Fink Publishing.
+Together with Daniel Mützel she has edited a special issue “Global Activism“ of the magazine Krytyka Polityczna.